CHARLES

 9.

-A nurse is assessing a client with major depression.
-Which clinical manifestation reflects a disturbance in affect related to depression?
+A 35-year-old client diagnosed with major depression is being assessed by the nurse.
+Which clinical manifestation most clearly reflects a disturbance in affect related to depression?

 10.

-A client is admitted to the birthing unit in active labor.
-An amniotomy is performed.
-What physiologic change does the nurse expect to occur after the procedure?
+A 28-year-old client is admitted to the birthing unit in active labor.
+The health care provider performs an amniotomy.
+Which physiologic change should the nurse expect after this procedure?

 11.

-A nurse is caring for a client in labor.
-What client response indicates that the transition phase of labor probably has begun?
+A 27-year-old client is in labor.
+The nurse is assessing her and notes changes in behavior and contractions.
+Which client response indicates that the transition phase of labor has likely begun?

 12.

-A client with a history of alcohol abuse says to the nurse, “Drinking is a way out of my depression.”
-Which strategy probably is most effective for the client at this time?
+A 38-year-old client with a history of alcohol abuse confides to the nurse, “Drinking is the only way I can cope with my depression.”
+Which strategy would likely be most effective for the client at this time?

 13.

-A nurse explores with a client who has a history of drug abuse the possibility of joining Narcotics Anonymous (NA).
-What is a major reason NA is helpful in treating addictive behavior?
+A 32-year-old client with a history of drug abuse discusses recovery options with the nurse.
+The nurse explores the possibility of joining Narcotics Anonymous (NA).
+What is a major reason NA is considered helpful in treating addictive behavior?

 14.

-A client undergoes cardiac catheterization via the femoral artery because of a history of bilateral mastectomies.
+A 60-year-old client with a history of bilateral mastectomies undergoes cardiac catheterization via the femoral artery.
 What is the most important nursing action after the procedure?

 15.

-A client with heart failure is on a drug regimen of digoxin (Lanoxin) and furosemide (Lasix).
-The client dislikes oranges and bananas.
-Which fruit should the nurse encourage the client to eat?
+A 68-year-old client with heart failure is prescribed digoxin (Lanoxin) and furosemide (Lasix).
+The client reports disliking oranges and bananas.
+Which fruit should the nurse encourage the client to include in the diet?

 16.

-A client in whom sexual dysfunction is diagnosed comments to the nurse, “Well, I guess my sex life is over.”
+A 52-year-old client is diagnosed with sexual dysfunction and tells the nurse, “Well, I guess my sex life is over.”
 What is the most appropriate response by the nurse?

 17.

-A hospitalized client hurriedly approaches the nurse, saying that it sounds like there is a roaring fire in the bathroom.
-In reality, the client’s roommate has just turned the shower on full force.
-What term best describes this experience?
+A hospitalized client rushes to the nurse, exclaiming that it sounds like a roaring fire in the bathroom.
+In reality, the client’s roommate has simply turned the shower on full force.
+What term best describes this client’s experience?

 18.

-A newborn with acquired herpes simplex virus infection is being discharged.
-Which developmental pattern is important for the nurse to teach the parents to monitor?
+A newborn diagnosed with an acquired herpes simplex virus infection is being discharged.
+Which developmental pattern should the nurse emphasize to the parents for ongoing monitoring at home?

 19.